 Find extensive opportunities for development that seek to increase understanding of the impact we have on those around us and how to apply skills that form a culture of respect.

-Inclusive Excellence Academy courses focus on the development of multicultural fluency and strategies for advancing inclusive educational and workplace environments.
-Each year, specific workshops or courses are offered to support university initiatives and programs.
+Inclusive Excellence Academy seminars focus on the development of multicultural fluency and strategies for advancing inclusive educational and workplace environments.
+Each year, specific seminars are offered to support university initiatives and programs.

 The Center for Teaching Excellence -- a resource for the academic community -- advances teaching and learning at Cornell University.
 CTE offers research-based programs and services that support teaching and reflective practice, including the Faculty Institute for Diversity.